sagabanana/-50daysofudacity/README.md

 2. Watched a video of linear regression - https://youtu.be/CtKeHnfK5uA

 ## D25-8/7/2020 #50daysofudacity
-Met and brainstromed with @Jerry Liao @Grace.D and @Sunita Inderjit for Airbnb dataset project.
+Met and brainstromed with @Jerry Liao @Grace.D and @Sunita Inderjit for the Airbnb dataset project.
-@Jerry Liao guided, proposed and outlined direction for our next meeting:
+@Jerry Liao guided, proposed and outlined the direction for our next meeting:

 "Let's try to finish the below items by next meeting: download the data (calendar, listings, reviews)